gabrimaique/pands-problem-sheet/README.md

 #### Write a program that asks a user to input a string and outputs every second letter in reverse order.

 #### Explaining:
-#### First we ask the user to input a sentence to creat a string.
-Each character in a string has a corresponding numerical value.
+#### First we ask the user to input a sentence to creat a string, each character in a string has a corresponding numerical value.
 To reverse a string in python we have to use a slice function.
 In order to move two steps backward we used the slice statement [::-2] that shows the full string every second value backwards and prints out these characters.
 The start and end point are left blank to include the entire string.

 #### Reference
 ##### https://www.educative.io/courses/learn-python-3-from-scratch/mE73nLqKGA3